 That said, when fixing DSC, always do a

 Remove-AzVmExtension.
-In fact, this PowerShell cmdlet, as long as its the Az version, can actually tab-complete your VMs and Extensions for that resource making it super fast and painless.
+In fact, this PowerShell cmdlet, if its the Az version, can tab-complete your VMs and Extensions for that resource making it super-fast and painless.

 But how do you even do DSC… I didn’t want to use a Push Service or anything, I wanted it to be clean and have no dependencies as this is again, for a Lab.